 5. Substances are here to stay

-We may hate to admit it, but substance use is deeply entwined in festival, and even music, culture.
+We may hate to admit it, but substance use is deeply entwined in the culture of festivals and music.
 The results of this survey is a clear picture that music festivals have different drug and alcohol vibes.
 Though festivals make heavy restrictions, it’s clear that drugs and alcohol are part of the appeal for at least some of those attending.
 That’s why organizations, such as ANKORS and Dance Safe, are at the forefront of harm reduction.
 If people are going to choose to participate, then it’s essential to teach the risks and priority of safe consumption.

 What do you think of the results?
 Share your thoughts in the comments or on social media!